blinksocks/blinksocks/docs/config/README.md

  (iperf -c)           localhost:1080             localhost:1081             (iperf -s)
 ```

-In this case, it's useful to use [iperf](https://en.wikipedia.org/wiki/Iperf) to test network performance between client and server through different presets.
+In this case, it uses [iperf](https://en.wikipedia.org/wiki/Iperf) to test network performance between client and server through different protocol stack.

 > Note that on client side, `tcp://` cannot obtain proxy destination by itself, so you MUST provide **?forward** in service as well.

-### Servers(Client Side Only)

-`servers` is a list of blinksocks/shadowsocks servers.
-Each server consists at least `enabled`, `service`, `key` and `presets`.

-You can temporary disable a server by setting `enabled: false`.

-blinksocks will detect which server is the fastest in intervals using [balancer.js].

 ### Presets

-`presets` is a list of procedures, each preset is defined as:
+`presets` is a list of procedures which builds a specific protocol stack, each preset must be defined as:

 ```json
 {